Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Cognitive Training

 In Sections \ref{subsec:general-principles}--\ref{subsec:external-meta-objective-derivation}, a principled derivation for $\mathcal{O}$ is provided.
-A number of remarks are in order. \begin{itemize} \item The naming for the \emph{quality} and \emph{diversity }terms $q$ and $d$ obviously comes from the Quality-Diversity line of research in Artificial Life (see e.g. \cite{quality-diversity,etcheverry-chan-moulin-frier-oudeyer}), but it is interesting to see that the derivation is made out of first principles only. \item The derivation can be viewed as the result of the answer to the question: what are the most natural objects we are able to use, and what is a consistent way to combine them?
-It is notable that a few natural constraints can narrow down the space of consistent meta-objectives to a few hyper-parameters. \end{itemize}
+A number of remarks are in order. \begin{itemize} \item The naming for the \emph{quality} and \emph{diversity }terms $q$ and $d$ comes from the Quality-Diversity line of research in Artificial Life (see e.g. \cite{quality-diversity,etcheverry-chan-moulin-frier-oudeyer}), but it is interesting to see that the derivation is made out of first principles only (as opposed to a modeling attempt). \item The derivation can be viewed as the result of the answer to the question: what are the most natural objects we are able to use, and what is a consistent way to combine them?
+It is notable that a few natural constraints can narrow down the space of consistent meta-objectives to a few hyper-parameters. \item The derivation is not restricted to Xent Games: this is discussed in Section \ref{subsec:taking-a-step-back}. \end{itemize}